-The onsite Wreck Bar, which is credited with creating the first mudslide, offers a fabulous pina colada also.
+The onsite Wreck Bar, a beach bar that is credited with creating the first mudslide, offers a fabulous pina colada also.
+That’s what I got, and it was absolutely delicious.
 We got lunch there, and the kids loved the smoothies.
-Lunch is standard fare, but is served right on the beach, making it easy to grab a bite and head back to the fun.
+Lunch is standard Caribbean beach fare, but is served right on the beach, making it easy to grab a bite and head back to the fun.

 The best part of Rum Point is the fabulous beach.
 The water was shallow, calm, and warm, and you can snorkel right by the pier.
-There’s a Red Sail sports kiosk on site, and our group got to rent wave runners, snorkel equipment, and paddleboards during our visit.
+Young kids will especially love the shallow waters.
+If you love water sports, there’s a Red Sail sports kiosk on site.
+Our group got to rent waverunners, snorkel equipment, and paddleboards during our visit.
 Life vests are also available for rent.

 Rum Point has their own beach chairs as well as picnic tables by the bar and grill.
-There’s also a restaurant open in the evenings, and a gift shop, restrooms, and changing rooms on premises.
+The two times that I visited, it was pretty easy to get a beach chair.
+There’s also a Rum Point restaurant open in the evenings, and a gift shop, restrooms, and changing rooms on premises.

 You can learn more about Rum Point here.